 My pursuit of compelling stories and fresh adventure has carried me from New Hampshire to places like Montana, Chicago, Uganda, New Mexico, and now Colorado.
 Non-fiction storytelling is my passion, but I also enjoy skiing, hiking, tennis, playing music, and, always, praying for the Chicago Cubs.

-I am a freelance writer, an emerging journalist, and the digital assistant editor at 5280, Denver’s award-winning city regional magazine (5280 took home General Excellence at the 2018 City Regional Magazine Awards).
+I am a writer, journalist, and the digital assistant editor at 5280, Denver’s award-winning city regional magazine (5280 took home General Excellence at the 2018 City Regional Magazine Awards).
 Previously, I worked as an editorial fellow at Outside Magazine, where I continue to contribute as a freelancer.
 In 2016, I earned my Master’s degree at Northwestern University’s Medill School of Journalism; I am also a proud graduate of Carroll College in Helena, Montana.

-I am experienced forging digital strategy, monitoring and managing social media channels, and editing stories for the web.
-I can write basic code, analyze online content, and implement strategies that grow audience engagement.
+I am experienced forging digital strategy, managing social media channels, as well as writing and editing stories for online and print.
+I’m versed in basic code and can implement strategies that help grow audience engagement.

-I am always seeking new freelance projects.
-But I can also mow grass really well.
+While I’m always seeking new freelance projects, I can also mow grass really well.
 Either way, don’t hesitate to get in touch.

 “Like a piece of ice on a hot stove, the poem must ride on its own melting.”–Robert Frost